SimonSchwaiger/ros-ml-container/README.md

 # Advanced Features and GPU Acceleration

-The default configuration builds and starts the container in *opensource* mode and forwards port 8888 to the host system.
+The default configuration downloads a pre-built version of the container in *opensorce* mode, starts it and forwards port 8888 to the host system.
 This allows the JupyterLab GUI to be forwarded to the host and accessed [here](127.0.0.1:8888) (the password to access jupyterlab is *ros_ml_container*, but I suggest you change that in your local copy of the [entrypoint.sh](./entrypoint.sh) file).
 Jupyterlab is automatically installed and started in the set up virtual environment to provide a simple way to open multiple terminals within the Docker container.

 ### These configurations can be done